jcoreio/promake/README.md

 ## Why promake?
 Why not `jake`, `sake`, etc?

-I wouldn't have introduced a new build tool if I found others satisfactory.
+I wouldn't have introduced a new build tool if I hadn't thought I could significantly improve on what others offer.
 Here is what promake does that others don't:

+* It has a promise-based interface, which is much less cumbersome to use on modern JS VMs than callbacks
-* It supports arbitrary resources types as targets and prerequisites.
+* It supports arbitrary resource types as targets and prerequisites.
 For instance you could have a rule that only builds a given docker image if some files or other docker images have been updated since the last image was created.
-* It has a promise-based interface, which is very clean with `async`/`await` on modern JS VMs
 * You tell it to run the CLI in your script, instead of running your script with a CLI.
 This means:
   * You can easily use ES2015 and Coffeescript since you control the script
   * It doesn't pollute the global namespace with its own methods like `jake` does
   * It's obvious how to split your rule and task definitions into multiple files
+  * You could even use it in the browser for optimizing various chains of contingent operations

 ## Quick start